Dora Knowlton Ranous: Writer

 Ranous entered upon literary work in 1898, as editor of educational text-books for Silver, Burdett & Co.

 In the spring of 1901, she joined D. Appleton & Company, and contributed to Appleton's Annual Cyclopedia and to The Criterion magazine.
 In 1903, she was engaged to assist Robert Arnot, a learned Oxonian, in editing sets of books for the subscription business of M. Walter Dunne, to include the first complete editions of works of Guy de Maupassant (15 vols.) and Gustave Flaubert (10 vols.), and edited a 20-vol. edition of Benjamin Disraeli, Earl of Beaconsfield.
 This work extended into 1904, and on its completion she was engaged, still in association with Arnot, upon a set of books known as The Immortals.
 This consisted of translations of twenty French novels, each of which had been crowned by the Académie française.
-For this set, besides doing her usual editorial work, she made original translations of André Bazin's The Ink Stain, Anatole France's The Red Lily, André Theuriet's A Woodland Queen, and Phillipe De Massa's Zibeline, A Turn of Luck, The Scar, and Mount Ida.
+For this set, besides doing her usual editorial work, she made original translations of Rene Bazin's The Ink Stain, Anatole France's The Red Lily, André Theuriet's A Woodland Queen, and Phillipe De Massa's Zibeline, A Turn of Luck, The Scar, and Mount Ida.
 This work was completed in 1905.

 In March 1906, after her daughter, now Mrs. Chubb, died of tuberculosis, Ranous assumed the charge of her grandchild, Catherine, and began all over again the task of supporting, rearing, and educating, which she relinquished only when the granddaughter was in her eleventh year and Ranous's health was so broken as to forbid a continuation.
 The child then went to live in her father's house in Brooklyn.
 In that same year, Ranous was the editor and translator (with Rossiter Johnson) for the National Alumni (New York City) of The Literature of Italy (16 vols.), as well as of The Authors' Digest (20 vols.).